colorplease/belly-up-web/README.md

 * thank you for trying out the beta branch
 * happy fishing!

-patch notes for beta branch v3.1.1
+patch notes for beta branch v0.3.1.1
+- changed the naming scheme for updates...again
+- probably fixed a javascript bug that caused the game to crash (i dont know what im doing)
-- fixed a bug where fish spawn progression didn't affect players
+- fixed a horrific bug where fish spawn progression didn't affect players
 - ...many other bug fixes

 patch notes for beta branch v3.1